weiiiii0622/NTU-Grade-Viewer/README.md

 A chrome plugin for the purpose of showing each course's score distribution on the site "台大課程網"

+## Important!!

+If existing storage type is changed, then should clearStorage in next update.

 ## How to run

 ### App